 The Best Books to Read to Learn English Vocabulary, Grammar and More

-If you only work on writing and reading, you risk developing poor language reading habits.
-In countries where the school system emphasizes teaching writing, students may have a stronger accent.
-I talked about this problem in a previous post on the importance of taking risks to improve speaking.
+As we said already, working on only reading and writing can leave you with poor pronunciation that you’ll need to be understood verbally.
+In fact, in countries where the school system emphasizes teaching writing, students may have stronger accents.
+This problem was discussed in a previous post on the importance of taking risks to improve speaking abilities.

-But that doesn’t mean that you should not read.
+But that doesn’t mean that you shouldn’t read.
 On the contrary, it can be an effective and fun way to make great progress.
-Reading functions to expand your vocabulary and grasp of proper sentence structure without your even noticing.
+Reading functions to expand your vocabulary and to passively learn proper sentence structure.
 Plus, it’s a great feeling to have finished your first book in English (or in any other foreign language).
 Those feel-good vibes can be a major motivator for you to move on to the next great book.

 How Do I Know What the Best Books to Read to Learn English Are?